llm-bible/llm-bible.github.io/_publications/chandu2020reading.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2010.13944"}
   - {name: "Code", url: "https://visual-narratives.github.io/Visual-Narratives/"}
-tags: ['Has Code', 'Training Techniques', 'Uncategorized']
+tags: ['Has Code', 'Training Techniques']
 ---
 Generating long form narratives such as stories and procedures from multiple modalities has been a long standing dream for artificial intelligence.
 In this